rupadarshiray/rupadarshiray.github.io/content/index.md

 ---
 Hello!
 I hope this website finds you well!

 My name is Rupadarshi Ray.
 I am from [[balurghat|Balurghat]], a town in the northern part of Bengal, India 🇮🇳.
 I speak Bengali, English and Hindi.
-This website is an _academic curation_ and _journaling_; where I document my experience and experiments with mathematics and the theoretical sciences.
+This website is an _academic curation_ and _journaling_ of my human adventures in mathematics and the theoretical sciences.

 My CV is at [rupadarshiray.github.io/CV/RayCV.pdf](https://rupadarshiray.github.io/CV/RayCV.pdf).